gaehlerm/SoftwareEngineering/README.md

 ```

 This function clearly has a side effect.
 It says nothing about a hidden counter, thus this is hidden behavior that is not mentioned in the function name and thus should be avoided.
 Additionally, side effects may lead to temporal coupling as the order of calling functions with side effects matter.

+A better name for this function would be `log_in_and_increase_counter`, though that would make it apparent that the function does more than one thing and thus violates the SRP.

 Side effects also become a real problem when testing code.
 When calling the above function `log_in` twice, the value of `counter` will be different every time.
 This will make the tests very brittle because of the temporal coupling.